orbs-network/orbs-spec/behaviors/services/gossip.md

 # Gossip

 Connects different nodes over the network with efficient message broadcast and unicast.
+This is the main method nodes in the network use to communicate among themselves.

+Currently a single instance per virtual chain per node.

 &nbsp;
 ## `Network Requirements`